datacarpentry/image-processing/_episodes/08-edge-detection.md

 First is a string containing the label that will be used for the slider when it is displayed.
 Next we give the low and high value that the slider should be able to produce.
 The last value we supply is the initial value of the slider.
-Adding the slider to the plugin makes the values available as parameter to the `filter_function`.
+Adding the slider to the plugin makes the values available as parameters to the `filter_function`.

 ~~~